Importing HTML

 This is especially useful when working with HTML generated by AI tools, code exports from design systems, or snippets from other libraries and frameworks.
 It gives you a fast path from code to canvas, letting you focus on refinement instead of recreation.

 By default any pasted HTML will be wrapped in a vertical container.
-Styles for flex gaps and grid are working fine, but keep in mind that they will be imported into the style field in Plasmic
+Some styles may be imported into the style field in Plasmic instead of our native controls — we’re working on improving these.

-, etc) - You can use design tokens if they follow the format
+You can use design tokens if they follow the format var(--token-name)

 Current limitations